luan007/libec/README.md

 and your model is loaded via `three`.

-your app is rather game-alike, so very thing is managed the `three` way, parenting.. grouping & so on.
+your app is rather game-alike, so everything is managed the `three` way, parenting.. grouping & so on.

 then you created a `data structure` which generates all `pin` in `Vue` world, but each pin requires a `absolute screen position` to render correctly.